 Capital street projects are major street reconstruction projects, ranging from milling and repaving to full reconstruction of the roadbed, sidewalks, sewer and water pipes, and other utilities.
-Capital Projects include traffic calming, Safe Routes to Schools, Safe Routes to Transit, public plazas, greenways, Select Bus Service, step streets, retaining walls, sea walls and bulkheads.
+Capital Projects include traffic calming, School Safety, Safe Routes to Transit, public plazas, greenways, Select Bus Service, step streets, retaining walls, sea walls and bulkheads.
 Capital Projects are essential to keep the City’s infrastructure in a state of good repair.

 The design of capital projects is guided by the Street Design Manual.
 DOT works to create projects that increase safety, improve transit, enhance public space, and invigorate the economy.
 Projects are initiated based on community input (e.g. through the annual Community Board budget process), demonstrated need, and outside funding opportunities.
 Capital projects are longer-term than projects constructed in-house because of the need for detailed surveys and design and increased inter-agency coordination and approvals.

 As with all DOT projects, community input is an important and valuable part of capital projects.
 To learn how to get involved in the capital budget process and request projects through your local Community Board, see the Capital Budget resources section below.
 See details on DOT’s current projects View DOT’s full 10-year capital program for street reconstruction See DDC’s featured projects

 Typical street reconstruction project process